diyanayakE15/Career-Campus/README.md

 # ✨ TECHNOVA -- TEAM HackPack -- GenAI Problem Statement 1 ✨

+# 🚀 CAREER COMPASS
-# 🚀 Full Stack AI Career Coach with Next JS, Neon DB, Tailwind, Prisma, Inngest, Shadcn UI
+### AI Career Counselor with Next JS, Neon DB, Tailwind, Prisma, Inngest, Shadcn UI, Clerk

 *Career Compass is revolutionary web app that empowers individuals at all stages of career development.
 It uses AI-driven tools, real-time market insights, and interactive features to give career guidance tailored to the individual.*